ytdl-org/youtube-dl/README.md

 You can use `--ignore-config` if you want to disable the configuration file for a particular youtube-dl run.

+You can also use `--config-location` if you want to use custom configuration file for a particular youtube-dl run.

 ### Authentication with `.netrc` file

 You may also want to configure automatic credentials storage for extractors that support authentication (by providing login and password with `--username` and `--password`) in order not to pass credentials as command line arguments on every youtube-dl execution and prevent tracking plain text passwords in the shell command history.
 You can achieve this using a [`.netrc` file](http://stackoverflow.com/tags/.netrc/info) on a per extractor basis.
 For that you will need to create a `.netrc` file in your `$HOME` and restrict permissions to read/write by only you: